matdombrock/EsoBinaria/README.md

 ```

 ### NOR
-This operator tile outputs true only if all its inputs are false; otherwise, it outputs false.
-It is the inverse of the OR tile and can have two or more inputs.

 ![nor tile](https://raw.githubusercontent.com/matdombrock/EsoBinaria/refs/heads/master/asset_meta/tiles/tile-nor.png)

+The NOR tile outputs true only if all its inputs are false; otherwise, it outputs false.
+It is the inverse of the OR tile.
+It can have two or more inputs.

 Examples:
 ```c